 In 1994, I designed a shelving system (below) modeled after Joel Barber's famous display shown in the preface of his book.
 I even replicated his specially designed decoy stands.
 I commissioned a few Barber style watercolors to top it all off.
 I still use those shelves and stands for my collection today.
 Note the Stevens Decoys across the top shelf and a small rig of W.S.O. rig Stevens Decoys on the side tiers.

 In 2013, my display was redesigned into three sections for easier moving.
-My collection consists of three primary categories: Stevens Decoys (of course); Joel Barber decoys (after all, he is the Godfather of decoy collecting); and a small group of decoys that I enjoy just for their form, patina or the story that came from collecting it.
+My collection consists of three primary categories: Stevens Decoys (of course); Joel Barber decoys (after all, he is the Godfather of decoy collecting); and a small group of decoys that I enjoy just for their form, patina, and the story that came from collecting it.
 The Stevens Decoys remain on the top shelf.

 Unlike legacy decoy collections, my collection constantly evolves.
 Except for my rarest and most treasured decoys, I reinvent my collection every 8-10 years for deeper study while keeping to my general theme.